Justice for Dwane brings peace to a hurting family, and a suspected killer to justice

 “Keep Dwane’s memory alive,” his father says softly.
 “He was a good kid.
 He didn’t deserve this.”

-Mendez is being held in Shawnee County Jail on a 1 million dollar bond.
+Mendez is being held in Shawnee County Jail on a $1 million bond.